 The course focuses on an understanding of critical psychological issues when dealing with children, adolescents, and adults in school settings.
-Topics covered include substance abuse, suicide, violence, divorce, and other contemporary clinical issues.
-Primary and secondary prevention strategies will be examined that promote the mental health and physical well-being of students.
-Short-term individual psychotherapy techniques as well as structured group therapy programs will be explored.
+Topics covered include substance abuse,

 PSY 0765 Applied Behavioral Assessment (3 credits)

 This course covers basic behavior analytic principles and methods in applied settings.
 The principles of learning and applied behavior management techniques within the classroom and school setting will be addressed.
 Particular emphasis is also placed on the functional assessment of behavior as well as techniques in counseling parents and relevant school personnel in behavioral intervention.